rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Use this API to post payment against the folio on each Window.
 There should be no balance left

-1. Window 2 should be paid against payment Method `INV` which is invoiced to Company
+1. Window 2 should be paid against the payment Method determined in step 12a, which is invoiced to Company

 ## 31-Post Payment on each Window 3 OPTIONAL

 Use this API to post payment against the folio on each Window.
 There should be no balance left

-1. Window 3 should be paid against payment Method `INV` which is invoiced to Travel Agent
+1. Window 3 should be paid against payment Method determined in step 14a, which is invoiced to Travel Agent

 ## 32-Modify Reservation status to Early Departure